rschmukler/dotfiles/Readme.md

 - Symlink Files
   * Symlink all files in the directory into `~/.name`.
 For example:
     `dotfiles/vimrc` symlinks to `~/.vimrc`.
-  * Symlink `install/*` to `~/name`.
-I use this to keep stuff like zsh themes in sync.
-For example: `install/.oh-my-zsh/themes/rs.zsh-theme` will symlink that file to `~/.oh-my-zsh/themes/rs.zsh-theme`.
 - Create vim tmp dir.
 Vim by default places `swp` and `tmp` files in the working dir.
 If it doesn't close properly this leads to dirty git repos.
 We make a directory for it to house all its junk.
 See my `vimrc` for example of how to